The GMAT® Exam is 30 Minutes Shorter

 There’s an even better reason to take the GMAT® exam.
-Starting on April 16, the GMAT® exam will be a half hour shorter, saving you valuable time.
+The GMAT® exam is now a half hour shorter, saving you valuable time.

 The time savings will mostly be on the Quantitative and Verbal sections.
 We’ve streamlined these sections to take less time and have fewer questions.
 We also removed some of the tutorial screens from the beginning of the exam.